webbukkit/dynmap/CONTRIBUTING.md

 cease distribution of the unofficial version, unless otherwise authorized to continue doing so.
 Further:
     - The team distributing the modified version must cite the origin of the Dynmap code, but must also clearly indicate that the version is NOT supported by nor endorsed by the Dynmap team, and that ALL support should be directed through the team providing the modified version.
-    - Any modified version CANNOT be monitized or otherwise charged for, under any circumstances, nor can redistribution of it be limited or restricted.
+    - Any modified version CANNOT be monetized or otherwise charged for, under any circumstances, nor can redistribution of it be limited or restricted.
     - The modified code must continue to be Apache Public License v2, with no additional conditions or restrictions, including full public availability of the modified source code.
     - Any code from Dynmap used in such versions should be built from an appropriate fork, as DynampCore and other components (other than DynmapCoreAPI and